 DE can be purchased at hardware stores, pool supply stores, and grain and feed supply stores.

-What is Food Grade DE?
+Food Grade DE

 Food-grade DE does not mean you'll be serving up DE burgers at your next barbecue.
 Don't even think about it.
-Fresh-water food grade diatomaceous earth is the type used in agriculture for grain storage, and as feed supplement for livestock and farm animals.
+Fresh-water food grade diatomaceous earth is the type used in agriculture for grain storage, and as a feed supplement for livestock and farm animals.

 Because DE could potentially clog pipes, some cities and counties do not allow it to be dumped into sewer systems.
 Instead, a separation tank is added next to the DE filter.
 When the filter is drained or backwashed, the dirty water passes through a canvas strainer bag inside a small tank before reaching the sewers or storm drains.
 Most of the DE is retained in the strainer bags, which can then be discarded.

 DE has long been used for pest control because that fine, absorbent powder causes insects' exoskeletons to dehydrate and die.
-DE can be found in snail and slug repellents, and is used to control cockroaches and fleas.
+DE can be found in snail and slug repellents and is used to control cockroaches and fleas.
 In the garden, DE can be a lethal dust to aphids, ants, thrips, mites, and earwigs.
 It is not harmful to beneficial worms.